 You may just need residential care to help you with activities of daily living like washing, dressing, feeding, taking you to the toilet, helping you move around, or you may need to consider looking at nursing care homes or specialist mental-health care

 For more information on Residential Care go to our section on Residential Care homes.

 Summary of Care Options

-A summary of long-term-care listing the pros and cons of each option is available at this link..
+A summary of long-term-care options is available at this link.

 Care Funding Advice

 The SAGA Care Funding advice Service helps you to understand your care funding options

 To locate Care homes and Domiciliary care services near to you follow this link.

 If you found this useful please share it